tupui/soroban-pumpit/README.md

 # CDLZFC3SYJYDZT7K67VZ75HPJVIEUVNIXF47ZG2FB2RMQQVU2HHGCYSC  # may vary
 ```

+Also, `--claimants` is defined in the contract as a vector.
+The syntax is not
+obvious at first, be sure to respect the formatting.

+When we execute the command, we can verify the transaction on the explorer.

 ![Deposit and see in Stellar Explorer](doc/stellar_explorer_deposit.png)

 The contract is ready to be used!
-The following is done as part of the
+The following would be done as part of the
 game on the Raspberry Pi(s).
+For testing purposes, we can try to claim the

-We try to claim funds by e.g. setting the current pumping level to 15L:
+contract's balance as if we were `grogu`.
+We try to claim funds by
+e.g. setting the current pumping level to 15L:

 ```bash
 soroban contract invoke \